EcoPark & Dog Park

 - In February 2020, the Clearview EcoPark was featured in the Winter Activities video campaign for South Georgian Bay Tourism as the perfect spot for families to snowshoe in the winter.
 Trail access is available; however, not maintained by the Township.
 Please use your own caution.

-Address: 5833 County Road 96 (formerly 27/28 Sideroad), Stayner
+5833 County Road 96 (formerly 27/28 Sideroad), Stayner

 The Dog Park, nicknamed the Clearview EcoBark, is located near the North boundary of the Ecopark.
 The main parking lot for the dog park is accessed on County Road 96 at the end of Mowat Street.

-There are five Accessible Garden Plots available and twelve Garden Plots.
+There are Accessible Garden Plots available and two different sizes of Garden Plots.
 The Accessible Plots are 48” wide by 96” long and 32” off the ground to allow access for individuals with physical disabilities and wheelchair access.
+The Garden Plots are 48” wide and 96” long and are enclosed with cedar wood to create a garden plot depth of 12" and 18” from the ground.

-The annual rental fee of the accessible planter or the garden plot is $25, plus HST.
+The annual rental fee of the accessible planter or the garden plot is $30, plus HST.

 Read the Garden Manual below for more information: